 - Find a gas station with lower costs and put the extra money into your emergency fund.

 - Swap one regular grocery store trip a month with a visit to a discount grocer.

 - Do you go out to eat once a week?
 Regularly buy coffee or tea at your favorite shop?
 Visit the vending machine at work more than you’d like to admit?
 Skip one dining out meal or one coffee/tea run.
 Pack snacks instead of paying extra at vending machines.
 You could save anywhere between $5 and $25 in one go!

 - In need of a new clothing item?
 Kids need new shoes?
 Check out the secondhand shops first.
 Many have discounts based on the day-of-the-week and their color-coded tags.
 50% off yellow tagged items on Wednesday?
 Time for the yellow-tag scavenger hunt!

-Cutting expenses and spending will look different for everyone depending upon the cost of living where you live and your unique situation.
+Cutting expenses and spending will look different for everyone depending upon your unique situation and the cost of living in your area.
 Be creative, be honest, and be patient.
-Do not get discouraged if you have already cut your expenses and spending to the bare, bare bones and cannot find any other place to cut.
+Do not get discouraged if you have already cut your expenses and cannot find any other place to cut.
 You are doing great!
-A penny saved is a penny saved, and pennies do add up.
+A penny saved is a penny saved, and pennies do add up… eventually.

 Learn more in my Budget Guide: Evaluating Housing, Bills, and Expenses post.

 5. Earn a little extra on the side.